webtam81/Readme-Generator/generated/README.md

 ## Usage

-Enter node.js then follow the prompts.
+Enter node index.js then follow the prompts.

 ## License

-This project is covered under the **ECL-2.0** license.
+This project is covered under the **BSD-3-Clause-Clear** license.

 ## Contributing